the-technat/the-technat/content/posts/k8s_kubeadm.md

 package_update: true # Do a "apt update"
 package_upgrade: true # Do a "apt upgrade"
-packages: # Install some base-packages already
+packages: # Install some base-packages
 - vim
 - git
 - wget